Fox News’ Jesse Watters Confuses Gayle King With Robin Roberts

 In the wake of the interview with R. Kelly that aired on CBS this week, praise has been nearly universal for interviewer Gayle King, who remained composed as Kelly rose from his seat and lost his composure during the interview.

-One Fox News host Wednesday had another bit of praise for King- in which he confused her with someone else.
+One Fox News host Wednesday had another bit of praise for King — in which he confused her with someone else.

 Jesse Watters, the Fox News fixture, appeared on The Five on the network Wednesday.
 In a discussion of the R. Kelly interview, Watters said (per a tweeted video by Yashar Ali) “hats off to Gayle King for totally redeeming herself after the Smollett fiasco.”

-However, the “Smollett fiasco” – the nationally televised interview last month in which actor Jussie Smollett stuck with the story that he had actually been attacked the previous month in Chicago- was not conducted by Gayle King.
+However, the “Smollett fiasco” — the nationally televised interview last month in which actor Jussie Smollett stuck with the story that he had actually been attacked the previous month in Chicago — was not conducted by Gayle King.
 It was in fact Robin Roberts, as was pointed out by colleague Dana Perino, who had interviewed Smollett.

 “That was not Gayle King,” Perino said almost immediately after Watters’ faux pas.